Girl vs. Monster: Plot

 During a confrontation with his personal monster, a fixed and armed Henry learns that letting go of his fears will cause the monsters to disintegrate into nothing.
 He goes to the mansion to inform Skylar of this.
 So, she grabs the microphone and tells Ryan to grab his guitar and meet her outside.
 But, Deimata possesses Ryan to better discourage Skylar from facing her fears, but he manages to break free by facing his greatest fear: asking Skylar out.
 Skylar faces her fears and sings in front of everybody, while Ryan and his band performs as well.
 While Skylar sings, all the monsters vanish and Sadie also gathers the courage to stand up to Theodosia by spelling things she couldn't when she was a little girl.
 When all the monsters are all vanquished, Deimata comes and reveals she cannot be destroyed that way.
 She then reminds Skylar that she still has Skylar's parents in captivity, and Skylar rushes off to find them, with Sadie and Henry following behind with everybody especially Ryan and Myra watches them from a distance.

 Skylar and her friends try to fight off Deimata, but she doesn't seem able to be stopped.
 Although Skylar has overcome her fear, she soon realizes Deimata is still feeding off of her parents' fears—about Skylar's safety.
 Once Skylar gets her parents to trust her, Deimata is weakened and the three friends defeat her and capture her.
 At the end of the movie, Henry and Sadie are shown having no fear by doing what they are scared about doing the most.
-Later that day, Skylar, Ryan and Myra sing at Ryan's party in his basement.
-Myra becomes friends with Skylar.
+Later that day, Skylar and Ryan sing at his party in his basement, where Skylar asks Myra to join them and they becomes friends.

+In the post-credits scene, the glass of the monster containment unit holding Deimata begins to crack and the screen cuts to black with the sound of shattering glass being heard, hinting that she has escaped once again.